Who We Are

 Dr. Katherine Philp is a dynamic leader, researcher, and community advocate with nearly 20 years of diverse, cross-sector experience in education, public health, and nonprofit leadership.
 Dr. Philp’s expertise includes mixed-methods research designs, program evaluation, educational psychology, and community-based interventions.
 She is particularly interested in participatory research and evaluation approaches, and in translational efforts that use and generate theory to inform practice.
 Dr. Philp has experience leading process, impact, and developmental evaluations for non-profits, education programs, and large-scale, multi-stakeholder collaboratives.

 She has spent nearly 9 years working to support community-based organizations in the Parramore community of Orlando, FL, securing over $800,000 in funding for local youth organizations, serving as an advisor for grassroots coalitions, and supporting capacity-building efforts for several local non-profits.
 She received a Bachelor of Science from Cornell University, a Master of Arts in Teaching and a Master of Public Health from the University of Pittsburgh, and a Doctor of Education from UCF.

-Christine Hughes is the Operations Project Coordinator at Polis Institute.
-In her career, she ensures that projects are executed on time and within budget for multiple organizations.
-She has worked in different facets, including faith-based non-profit organizations and the mortgage industry.
-Christine’s work is rooted in the belief that regardless of someone’s background or walk of life, every person deserves to be treated with dignity and to be provided with the same opportunities.
+Christine Hughes is the Operations & Communications Coordinator at Polis Institute.
+She ensures that projects are executed on time and within budget for multiple organizations.
+Her experience includes working with faith-based non-profit organizations and for-profit entities.
+Christine’s work at Polis Institute is rooted in the belief that regardless of someone’s background or walk of life, every person deserves to be treated with dignity and to be provided with the same opportunities.
 She is happily married to her husband and is a proud dog mom.